fabric8io/fabric8/docs/mavenPlugin.md

 This will then list all the environment variables, their default value, type and description.

+#### Including the environment variables in the generated JSON

+By default any discovered environment variable JSON Schema files will be included in the generated JSON so that your [app JSON](apps.html) has all the available known environment variables from a CDI perspective; which makes it easy to change the app without too much detailed knownledge of the source code and helps reduce typeos since all the environment variable names are defaulted.

+If you wish to disable this behaviour then set the maven property **fabric8.includeAllEnvironmentVariables** to false.

 #### Properties for configuring the generation

 You can use maven properties to customize the generation of the JSON: